Hola BCN: Barcelona Tourist Travel Card from €15.58 (+Airport)

 Having an all-inclusive transport card with unlimited rides makes your holiday run like a clock.

 Tourists have been buying Hola Barcelona Card (previously the Hola BCN Travel Card) for years because:

 - You get unlimited public transport on the metro, bus, tram, and funicular.

 - There’s return airport transport via airport train, metro, or bus 46.

-- There’s easy pickup at any metro ticket machine or Barcelona Turisme kiosk.
+- There’s easy pickup at Barcelona Turisme kiosks.

 - It eliminates stress of constantly buying tickets.

 - It’s cheap.

 Your super-handy Barcelona travel card will include unlimited transport in zone one on:

 - Overland trains (including the R2 from the airport to central Barcelona).